Guest Post by Travis, Cabin Owner

 -In Oregon, no permit is required for structures 200 sq. ft. or less, this one is 12’x16′ (196 sq. ft): It’s not permitted.

--It’s off grid.
+-It’s off the grid.
 There are no public utilities to the place.
 Power is a stone’s throw away.
-There are innumerable water sources, and it’s only a matter of determination if you’d want to harness some alternative energy
+There are innumerable water sources, and it’s only a matter of determining if you’d want to harness some alternative energy

 -Cell service can be spotty.